chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 **Definition**: The boolean expressions determining whether to continue or terminate the loop.

 **Relation**: Provides inferred knowledge after the loop terminates as we know loop condition doesn't hold or one of the exit condition is true.
-It's also closely connected to the loop variants.
+It's also closely connected to the loop variants because it involves the loop control variable which moves toward termination.

 **Importance**: Controls execution flow, ensures termination, prevents infinite loops and contributes to loop goal.

 **Notes**:
-- No loop is supposed to run forever, so we need to use loop conditions that can guarantee the termination of the loop.
-Notice that there are practical long running programs that are supposed to have no exit condition and run forever until the program is shut down from outside.
-So our discussion is confine to algorithmic programs.
+- No loop should run forever, so use loop conditions that can guarantee the termination.
+    - Notice that there are practical long running programs that are supposed to have no exit condition and run forever until the program is shut down from outside.
+But those are outside our scope, as our discussion is confine to algorithmic programs.
 - Loop conditions include when the loop should continue as well as when the loop should terminate.
-Some people distinguish between the two:
+To avoid confusion:
-    - **Loop Condition** is continuation logic, for example `while (condition) { statements }`.
+    - We’ll call the condition in the loop’s structure (while/do-while or the second part of a for loop) the **continuation condition**, for example `while (condition) { statements }`.
-    - **Exit Condition** is early stopping logic, for example `if (condition) break;`.
+    - We’ll call any condition inside the loop that causes an early exit an **exit condition**, for example `if (condition) break;`.
-    - Here we adopt the broad definition of loop condition and when we will use the term exit conditions when we discuss specifically the case of breaking out of the loop inside it.
+    - In our discussion, "loop condition" can broadly mean both.
+We'll explicitly mention "exit condition" when we’re talking about something like a `break` or `return` inside the loop.
-    - Thus the location of loop condition is flexible, as it could be at the beginning of each iteration, or inside the loop body.
+    - Thus the placement of loop condition is flexible, as it could be at the beginning of each iteration, or inside the loop body.
-- Always ensure loop conditions are clear and capable of eventually becoming false.
-Due to the if-else structure, sometimes the exit condition is not explicitly defined.
-Make the conditions explicit or implicit according your needs.
+- Always ensure loop conditions are clear and capable of eventually terminating the loop.
+Due to the `if-else` structure, sometimes the exit condition is not explicitly defined.
+Make the conditions explicit or implicit according to your needs.
 - Loop conditions should be determined by loop variants.
-For example when we use a loop index, then the loop range could be connected with the loop conditions.
+For example when we use a loop index $i$, then the loop range could be connected with the loop conditions.
 If we want the index $i$ to vary from $0$ to $n - 1$, then the loop condition would be $i < n$.
 Besides loop index, there are other forms.
+The loop condition should reflect the loop variant reaching its target (in this case, $i$ reaching $n$).

 **Concept Examples**:
-- Index bound checks (`i < n`).
+- Index bound checks `i < n`.
 For example, in `for` loops, the loop condition could be that the value of the loop index must be within a certain range.
-- Pointer crossing checks (`left <= right`).
+- Pointer crossing checks `left <= right`.
 For example, in binary search, which is often implemented as a `while` loop, the loop condition is that the subarray delimited by $[left...right]$ is not empty.
-- Remaining elements in the collection (`!collection.isEmpty()`)
+- Remaining elements in the collection `!collection.isEmpty()`, which means loop until a collection is empty.

 **Code Example**: